 - Asking others for their opinions

 - Taking a genuine, professional interest in someone’s personal life

 You can think of a micro-affirmation as a series of small acts of inclusion that add up to an overall feeling of inclusion for everyone.

 The Power of Micro-Affirmations

-BJ Fogg, a researcher of behavior design at Stanford, suggests a similar approach to Rowe’s.
+BJ Fogg, a researcher of behavior design at Stanford, suggests a similar approach to Rowe’s micro-affirmations.
 Fogg considers trying to stop old behaviors instead of creating new ones as a common mistake in behavior change.
-He coaches individuals trying to change their behaviors to “focus on action, not avoidance.”
+He coaches individuals trying to address micro-inequities or change their behaviors to “focus on action, not avoidance.”

 This advice seems worth considering as schools develop their sexual misconduct training: don’t just tell students what attitudes to question and what behaviors to avoid, tell them what attitudes they should endorse and what actions they should perform.
-In other words, when trying to cultivate a more positive and supportive environment on campus, it’s at least as important that we tell students what to do as what not to do.
+In other words, when trying to cultivate a more positive and supportive campus climate, it’s at least as important that we tell students what to do as what not to do.